How to Become a Psychologist

-Before applying for a psychologist license, candidates typically complete an internship as well as at least one or two years of post-degree experience.
-Though experience requirements can vary widely by state, candidates for psychology licensure should plan to complete an internship during graduate study as well as at least one year of postdoctoral supervised professional experience.
-In most states, professional experience must be earned prior to applying for a license to practice psychology.
-According to the APA, the average licensing requirements for psychologists are 2,000 hours of internship experience and 2,000 hours of postdoctoral experience, though some states require more.
+Before receiving a psychologist license, candidates must complete an internship as well as at least one to two years of supervised, postdoctoral experience.
+Though experience requirements can vary by state, candidates for psychology licensure should plan to complete an internship during graduate study as well as at least one year of postdoctoral supervised professional experience, for a total of two years of clinical experience According to the APA, the average licensing requirement for psychologists is 2,000 hours of internship experience and 2,000 hours of postdoctoral experience, though some states require more.

-State boards of psychology often require candidates to take additional examinations beyond the EPPP, such as standardized tests specific to practice laws in a state or territory and professional ethics examinations.
+State boards of psychology often require candidates to take additional examinations beyond the EPPP, such as jurisprudence exams specific to practice laws in the state and professional ethics examinations.
 Information on the exams required for pursuing a psychology license can be obtained through the state licensing authority or from a local accredited college psychology program.

 Following initial licensure, most states require licensed psychologists to complete continuing education to maintain their licenses.
-The ASPPB provides detailed requirements by state.
+The APA provides detailed requirements by state.

 Psychologist Licensing and Specialty Certifications

 Depending on the practice area, psychologists may need to become certified by a specialty board or licensing authority.
 For example, in some states, school psychologists are required to be certified or licensed by the state’s department of education.
 Not all psychologists are not required to earn board certification, but this achievement demonstrates a high level of professional expertise.
 As discussed previously, certification also can be beneficial when applying for licensure by reciprocity for psychologists changing states.